hyphaltip/htbda_perl_class/lectures/Intro_Perl/01_Perl_basics.md

 * `+,-,*,/` for add, subtract, multiply, and divide
 * `=` is the assignment variable to assign a value, not be confused with `==` which is for testing if two values are equivalent
-* Assignment and an arthimetic for updating a variable, so `$val += 10` adds 10 to the current value
+* Assignment and an arithmetic operation for updating a variable, so `$val += 10` adds 10 to the current value
 * The modulus operator `%` does a division and returns the remainder.
 So `9 % 2` is 1 because 2 will divide into 9, 4 times, leaving a remainder of 1.
 * Exponent with \*\*, so 2^5 is `2**5`